Shots-of-Rhapsody/Shots-of-Rhapsody/src/content/posts/morality-to-math.md

 # When Morality Meets Math: Toward a Formal Language of Ethics

 Rhetoric is the oldest operating system of ethics.
-It runs on persuasion, emotion, and centuries of inherited authority.
+It runs on persuasion, emotion & centuries of inherited authority.
-But when societies begin to automate decisions — **loan approvals, drone strikes, medical triage** — the old OS crashes.
+But when societies begin to automate decisions, **loan approvals, drone strikes, medical triage** , the old OS crashes.
 Words become too slow.
 Debate becomes noise.

 This project begins from a radical premise: